Quantcast

 Roeder leads the Edwin Washington Society, formerly the Edwin Washington Project, a research effort preserving newly discovered archives from Loudoun County schools documenting African American experiences.
 This work draws on forgotten records, NAACP archives and educational philanthropy records.

 Roeder’s team was given the task by then-Superintendent Edgar Hatrick to research Black education history in Loudoun County leading up to 1968.
-While Roeder does not consider himself an “expert on Black history,” his experiences in segregated schools in South Carolina and Georgia, along with witnessing white resistance to integration, inform his perspective.
+While Harrleson – who was born and raised in South Carolina – does not consider himself an “expert on Black history,” his experiences in segregated schools in the South, along with witnessing white resistance to integration, inform his perspective.

 “The book is the effort of a team, of whom I am most proud,” he said.
 “We were telling a unique history of segregated schools in one community dating back to the Civil War, a story important to Loudoun and to communities across the nation where this history has been lost or denied.”